Perturbation theory, irrep truncations, and state preparation methods for quantum simulations of SU(3) lattice gauge theory: Conclusion and Future Directions

 There are several directions for extension.
 To apply variational methods to larger systems, we need a stitching procedure, as in~\cite{Ciavarella:2022:su3_state_prep}, and/or an efficient and systematic way to measure the energy expectation value of the system (or stitchable subsystems), $\text{Tr}\left(H \, \!\rho(\theta)\!\right)$, on a quantum device, where $\rho$ is an output VQE state at each iteration.
 There are various methods to measure the expectation value, including random basis sampling and quantum state tomography \cite{KohdaEtal:2022:comp_basis_sampling, cramer2010efficient}, but generally they incur a high cost in state preparation circuits.
 It remains to be seen whether such methods can be tailored in an efficient way for LGT simulations.
 For larger systems it may also be useful to work at higher orders in perturbation theory when formulating variational ansatz states; this extension should be straightforward.

 It may also be useful to examine hybrid variational-adiabatic approaches to ground state preparation more deeply~\cite{chen2020demonstration, harwood2022improving}.
-It would be useful, for example, to have a procedure to estimate the optimal switching point between variational and adiabatic methods.
+It would be valuable, for example, to have a procedure to estimate the optimal switching point between variational and adiabatic methods.
+A more efficient hybrid method might also be imagined, in which layers of variational ansatz circuits are systematically added in order to achieve the desired error threshold at lower values of the coupling constant $g$.
+With such an approach, it might be possible to retain the advantage of relatively shallow VQE circuits while also controlling errors.
+The efficacy of the multi-Givens ansatz also remains to be verified for larger lattices and higher energy truncations.

 Finally, a substantial challenge in performing interesting simulations on real hardware, or more accurate simulations on future hardware, is the large gate depth associated primarily with the plaquette-local magnetic Hamiltonian.
 Improving the quantum algorithms used to encode plaquette operators would have a tangible impact on the simulation approach used here.